iyy0v/iyy0v/README.md

 ## I'm a CS Student and a WebDev enthusiast !
 - 👨‍🎓 I have a Bachelor degree in CS at [USTHB][usthb].
-- 👨‍💻 I'm learning Web Development and a bit of Cyber Security.
+- 👨‍💻 I'm focusing on improving my Web Development skills (Front-End for the moment).
-- 🔰 I'm currently a member of the [Shellmates][shellmates] club and the [MicroClub][microclub].
+- 🔰 Ex-member of the [Shellmates][shellmates] club.
-- 🎯 2022 Goals: learn WebDev, become more advanced in CyberSec and learn other new technologies.
+- 🎯 2022 Goals: learn WebDev, some GameDev anD maybe other technologies.
 - ⭐ More about me: I used to play FPS games competitively, but not anymore.

 ### Connect with me: